ish-101/EF-Copy/README.md

 # EF-Copy

-Writes EF Core entity column definitions for a given list of column names.
+Copies EF Core Entity and DbContext  definitions from an existing SQL table.

 ## Configuration